 This brief analyzes the current state of the LEAP transfer size and provides additional analysis of the predicted impacts based on different modalities of the transfer.
 First of all, Figure 1 presents the development of the LEAP transfer size over the years 2010 - 2016, both in nominal and real terms (corrected for inflation).
 The graph shows that while the nominal value of the LEAP transfer tripled in 2013, and increased again in 2015, the real value of the transfer merely doubled, from 8 cedi in 2010 to just over 15 cedi in early 2016.
-In other words, due to persistent inflation in Ghana, LEAP beneficiaries can purchase twice as much goods with their transfer in 2010.
+In other words, due to persistent inflation in Ghana, LEAP beneficiaries can purchase twice as much goods with their current transfer compared to what they could buy with their transfer in 2010.
 However, had there been no inflation over this period, LEAP beneficiaries could have bought four times as much with their transfer.